 Although Porter Hayden was a distributor rather than a manufacturer of asbestos-containing products, the company is still held liable for the harmful effects caused by asbestos exposure in the facilities where insulation was installed.
 Additionally, insulation installers who worked for Porter Hayden were continuously exposed to asbestos, especially if they were involved with the cutting, sawing or grinding of asbestos insulation materials.

 Such processes had a tendency to release large clouds of asbestos-containing dust into the air, which could pose a serious health hazard if inhaled by workers nearby.
-If Porter Hayden employees inhaled this dust, microscopic asbestos fibers could have been embedded in delicate lung tissue, which increases the risk of developing asbestos-related diseases in the future.
+If Porter Hayden employees inhaled this dust, microscopic asbestos fibers could have been embedded in delicate lung tissue, which increases the risk of developing asbestos-related diseases like mesothelioma in the future.

 Porter Hayden manufactured asbestos insulation in the 1960s and ‘70s.

 After the company reorganized in 2007, it formed the Porter Hayden Asbestos Bodily Injury Trust.
 The company no longer manufactures products.Instead it exists solely to handle claims against the trust.

 Last Modified November 13, 2018

 5 Cited Article Sources

 - O'Brien, D. (2000).
 Asbestos lawsuit subject to review.
 Retrieved from: http://articles.baltimoresun.com/2000-06-30/news/0006300143_1_asbestos-ragin-appeals-court